 Their constant pestering and nagging is a major source of annoyance for everyone in the office.
-What's worse is that their jittery demeanor even extends to break time, where they'll nag ar everyone to rush back to the office on time.
+What's worse is that their jittery demeanour even extends to break time, where they'll nag ar everyone to rush back to the office on time.

 While harmless, it's annoying how they'll force everyone to adapt to their paranoid working styles.

 The Office Flirt